codefori/vscode-ibmi/.github/pr_testing_template.md

 ### When you're done

-* post the feedback on this PR
+* post the feedback on the PR
 * uninstall the extension from the extension panel
 * re-install the extension from the Marketplace